xerberde/ecosquirrel-dsa5-roller/README.md

 ### How to use

-* Mouse left click on &plusmn; in the popup performs a throw with positive bonus.
+* Mouse left-click on &plusmn; in the popup window to performs a dice roll with positive bonus.
-* Mouse right click on &plusmn; in the popup performs a roll with negative bonus.
+* Mouse right-click on &plusmn; in the popup window to performs a dice roll with negative bonus.

 ### Installation Instructions